LoopringSecondary/relay-cluster/docs/deploy/deploy_miner.md

     region = ""
 ```

-> If Cloudwatch `enabled` is set to true, please refer to: [ec2](new_ec2.md) to deploy the authentication file.
+> If `cloudwatch` segment's config `enabled` is set to true, please refer to: [ec2](new_ec2.md) to deploy the authentication file.
 For the value of the region, please refer to: [aws doc](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)

 * motan_client.yaml